ubc-cirrus-lab/caribou/docs/design.md

 The Carbon Collector is responsible for calculating and refreshing carbon transmission and execution information for all available data center regions that are part of the "available_regions_table", which was first populated by the Provider Collector.
 Since carbon information changes frequently (where the Electric Maps API refreshes grid carbon information every hour), this collector may be run frequently, perhaps in the order of hours.
 The frequency with which this collector should run needs further investigation.

-This collector is responsible for managing the two database tables: "carbon_at_region_table", and "carbon_from_region_to_region_table".
+This collector is responsible for managing the "carbon_region_table" database table.
 It is also responsible for updating the timestamp of carbon-updated regions in the Carbon Collector timestamp field of the "available_regions_table" table.

-The "carbon_at_region_table" is responsible for managing carbon region-specific information.
+The "carbon_region_table" is responsible for managing carbon region-specific information.
 The keys and information stored in this table are as follows:
 - Key: `<provider_unique_id>:<region_name>`
 - Values:
   - Execution Carbon per kWh (gCO2e/kWh)

-The "carbon_from_region_to_region_table" is responsible for carbon information that varies when moving from one region to another.
-The keys and information stored in this table are as follows:
-- Key: From Region `<provider_unique_id>:<region_name>`
-- Values:
   - To Region `<provider_unique_id>:<region_name>`
     - Region-to-region Data Transfer Carbon Impact (gCO2e/GB)